gouherdanish/gouherdanish.github.io/_posts/2024-09-01-reinforcement-learning.md

     - The agent learns the value of the policy it is currently following
     - Learns and improves the same policy that is used for decision-making
     - This means that the policy used to make decisions during exploration (**behaviour policy**) is the same as the policy being optimized (**update policy**)
+- Pros
+    - Can be more stable and may converge to a policy that performs well under the specific conditions of exploration
+- Cons
+    - It might be less efficient in finding the optimal policy because it is constrained by the need to balance exploration and exploitation simultaneously
 - Example
     - SARSA (State-Action-Reward-State-Action) is an on-policy algorithm
 - Usage